- What is a Spouse Visa?

 - A bedroom each per child over 10 years old

-You must show that the accommodation you and your partner intend to live in together meets these standards so that your Marriage Visa can be granted.
+You must show that the accommodation you and your UK national partner intend to live in together meets these standards so that your Spouse Visa can be granted.
 You should set up your accommodation – even if it just temporary – before you make an application.
 This shows the Home Office that you intend to live together permanently in Britain.

 Spouse Visa financial requirements

-- You must earn a combined income of £18,600 (gross annual income) at least
+- You and your sponsoring partner must meet the combined Spouse Visa income threshold of £18,600 (gross annual income) at least

 - It can include income from employment, ownership of business, or self-employment